-[As of February 11, we are down to less than ten spots remaining and the hotel option is full — But, we are still accepting hotel registrations first-come-first-served on our waiting list.
+[As of March 18, we are down to two spots remaining and the hotel option is full — But, we are still accepting hotel registrations first-come-first-served on our waiting list.
 We usually receive a few cancellations and, at least, the first five or so on our waiting list historically get accepted.
 However, if that does not occur, we will grant a full refund.
 For current wait list status, contact Gina Kenny.]

 Join us June 9, 2019 through June 14, 2019 for our 17th annual Grand Illinois Bike Tour!
 Our 2019 loop will tour through beautiful Amish country and east central Illinois.
 We will start and stop in Tuscola, with overnights in Mattoon (one night), Effingham and Charleston (two nights each).
 Join us and invite your cycling friends (non-riding volunteers needed too).
 Registration is now open.